ana-mariacretu/ana-mariacretu.github.io/_pages/about.md

 In the summer of 2022, I was a research intern in the Microsoft Research Confidential Computing team (Cambridge, UK).
 I worked on the privacy of machine learning models with Shruti Tople and Daniel Jones.
 In the summer of 2020, I was a research intern at Twitter (London, UK) in the graph learning team.
 I worked with Dr. Davide Eynard on the privacy of Twitter graph data.
 In 2017, I did a summer internship at Google (Boulder, Colorado, USA), in the Payments Compliance Engineering Team, where I was supervised by Craig Wright.
 In 2016, I did a 5-month internship at Google (Paris, France), where I was supervised by Dr. Sertan Girgin.

 # News {#news}

+22/01/2024: I attended the discussion panel of the [Synthetic Data for Biomedical Applications](https://www.datascience.ch/event/synthetic-data-for-biomedical-applications) workshop organised by CHUV and the Swiss Data Science Center.

 01/11/2023: I started a postdoc at Ecole Polytechnique Fédérale de Lausanne (EPFL) in Switzerland.
 I am part of the [SPRING Lab](https://spring.epfl.ch/) headed by Prof. Carmela Troncoso.
 I am generously funded by the [CYD Distinguished Postdoctoral Fellowship](https://www.epfl.ch/research/funding/epfl-programmes/cyd/cyd-postdoc/) of the Swiss Cyberdefense Campus where my main collaborator is Dr. Raphael Meier.